The Top 5 Customer Self-Service Trends In 2026

 • Implementing customizable, personalized self-service portals

-• Using Generative AI (GenAI) to optimize digital self-service channels
+• Using Agentic AI to optimize digital and voice self-service channels

-In 2023, the large-scale adoption of Conversational AI, Intelligent Virtual Agents (IVAs), and automated chatbots revolutionized customer self-service.
-These advancements meant customers could use self-service solutions to completely resolve complex support issues without ever involving a live agent.
+In 2025, agentic AI revolutionized customer self-service.
+These advancements meant customers could use self-service solutions to completely resolve complex support issues (all while using natural language) without ever involving a live agent.

-2023’s foray into intelligent self-service helped businesses offer 24/7 customer support without hiring additional agents, eliminated long wait/hold times, and increased first contact resolution rates.
+2025’s foray into agentic self-service helped businesses offer personalized, intelligent customer support without hiring additional agents, eliminated long wait/hold times, and increased first contact resolution rates.

-In 2024 and beyond, businesses will use omnichannel customer journey analytics (CJA) to evaluate the efficacy of self-service options, CSAT scores, and customer experience.
+Since the early 2020s, businesses have used omnichannel customer journey analytics (CJA) to evaluate the efficacy of self-service options, CSAT scores, and customer experience, but advancements in AI have really changed the game for CJA.

 CJA metrics and KPIs include: